uidaholib/digital-collections-docs/content/collection-creation/06-merging.md

 5. Check the live site to make sure everything looks correct.
 If it doesn't, make sure that you copied from the _site folder of the repository.
 If you did and it still looks wrong, let Olivia know.

 ## Update the digital_all_collections spreadsheet

-1. Add "done" and any notes to the klytie_updates column.
-2. Update the value for the `last_cb_update` field in the digital_all_collections spreadsheet to reflect the current year and month.
+1. Update the value for the `last_cb_update` field in the digital_all_collections spreadsheet to reflect the current year and month.